mattwarkentin/fidelius/README.md

 securely encrypted using `sodium::data_encrypt()`, based on the user-provided `password` and a nonce.
-The `output` file is an HTML document that contains the encrypted content, the nonce, and the machinery to perform secure in-browser decryption.
-The correct password is required for decryption and to reveal the hidden content.
-The output file can be hosted on any static site hosting service (e.g. GitHub Pages) for browser-side password-protection and decryption.
+The `output` file is an HTML document that contains the encrypted content, the nonce, and the machinery to perform secure in-browser authentication and decryption.
+The correct password is required to reveal the hidden content.
+The output file can be hosted on any static site hosting service (e.g. GitHub Pages) for browser-side password-protection.

 By default, the name of the output file is the name of the input file with an HTML extension, but this can be configured using the `output`